loning/zeckendorf-hilbert/docs/union/L01/log_derivative_en.md

 with $\Lambda(n)$ the von Mangoldt function.

 ## Canonical Partial-Fraction Type Relation (recorded in the union)
-In terms of zeros and poles, one writes schematically
+In terms of zeros and poles, one writes
 $$
 \frac{\zeta'(s)}{\zeta(s)} = \sum_{\rho} \frac{1}{s-\rho} + \text{(pole/trivial-zero terms)}\,\,+\,\text{(regular part)},
 $$